Secure /

 .

-You can include functions in your secrets and templates as arguments, for example ${fn.randomSecret(32)}
+function in your secrets as an argument, for example ${fn.randomSecret(32)}

 .

-If you use a function when setting build arguments, runtime variables, or creating a secret group, the function will be evaluated when you save it.
-This means the result will be stored rather than the function call.
+If you use this function in a build argument, runtime variable, or when creating a secret group, the function will be evaluated when you save it.
+This means the result will be securely stored as a secret rather than the function call itself, and the generated value will remain the same unless it is manually changed.